epidemian/advent-of-code-2023/README.md

 Finally, using Rayon to iterate over all input lines in parallel brought down runtime ~540ms to ~130ms.
 Not bad at all considering this just mean changing a single `.iter()` call to `.par_iter()`.

 I'm incredibly grateful for high-quality crates like `regex` and `rayon` on the Rust ecosystem :)

+### Day 13: Point of Incidence

+A total breather compared to the previous puzzle. `Iterator::zip()` came in very handy to pair up mirrored rows & columns and "discard" extra extra elements, as zip stops iteration when the first of the two iterators finishes.